List of Kamen Rider Geats characters: Mitsume

 Mitsume (ミツメ) is Ace's missing mother and a former DGP navigator from a distant future.
-When Suel rebranded the DGP, Mitsume disagreed and attempted to resign while also secretly having a forbidden relationship with Ace's unnamed father, the previous Dezashin from a distant past before the Common Era Mitsume gained the ability to alter reality, which also granted Ace a reincarnation ability after his first incarnation's birth.
-However, when DGP found about this retaliation and caught Ace's father, Mitsume was able to hide her son's existence from them, before being caught and forcibly turned into the Creation Goddess to power the organization's wish-granting system, at the cost of the desires of eliminated DGP players through abusing her ability.
-Although she can temporarily regain her free will to help her son, such as granting the means to create the Boost MarkII Buckle along with reversing Suel's attempt to simply wish Ace out of existence.
-Ultimately, Mitsume sacrifices her life force to unlock her son's full potential of his birth power.
+When Suel rebranded the DGP, Mitsume disagreed and attempted to resign while also secretly having a forbidden relationship with Ace's unnamed father, the previous Dezashin from a distant past before the Common Era.
+Mitsume gained the ability to alter reality, which also granted Ace a reincarnation ability after his first incarnation's birth.
+However, when the DGP found out about this retaliation and caught Ace's father, Mitsume was able to hide her son's existence from them before being caught and forcibly turned into the Creation Goddess to power the organization's wish-granting system, at the cost of the desires of eliminated DGP players through abusing her ability.
+Although she can temporarily regain her free will to help her son, such as by granting the means to create the Boost Mark II Buckle and reversing Suel's attempt to simply wish Ace out of existence, Mitsume ultimately sacrifices her life force to unlock her son's full potential of his birth power.

 Mitsume is portrayed by Nana Isaki (井咲 奈々, Isaki Nana) and voiced by Yuka Terasaki (寺崎 裕香, Terasaki Yuka).

 Suel

 Suel (スエル, Sueru) is the DGP's creator and executive producer who rebranded the DGP into a reality show following the first tournament, and forcibly turned Mitsume into the Creation Goddess as well as banished her lover, Ace's father.
 Suel mostly observed the DGP games from the shadows until Michinaga won the JGP and a revived Ace formally declared war on the DGP.
 This convinces Suel to host a second Desire Royale to give the two men and the other Kamen Riders a chance to decide the fate of the DGP.
 But the tournament is revealed to be a distraction Suel devised to get the Kamen Riders to destroy each other while he arranges for the DGP to transfer to another period, intending to erase the world.
-But he is defeated by GeatsIX, deciding to see the world Ace intends to create while biding his time.
+But he is defeated by Kamen Rider Geats IX, deciding to see the world Ace intends to create while biding his time.
 He would later return after the defeat of his lackey Zitt to declare a final DGP.
 However, he cannot depower nor erase Ace from existence, and is properly killed by him.

 Although a fellow user of the Vision Driver, Suel assumes the Kamen Rider forms of his deceased DGP staff, with his forms being variants from their previous users: